raymondpang365/version-control-guide/README.md

 So, cancel and exit the merging action page, so you still do not create the pull request yet.
-Get back to your terminal, we will resolve it in the terminal instead of web editor:
+Get back to your terminal, we will resolve it in the terminal instead of web editor.

-Go to section **"3E) Handling Merge Conflict"** to see how to resolve Merge Conflect
+Go to the next section **"1.3-E) Handling Merge Conflict"** to see how to resolve Merge Conflect

-### 3E) Handling Merge Conflict
+### 1.3E) Handling Merge Conflict

 Go to your terminal
 ```